BharatiRuchika/Habit-Tracker-System/README.md

 1. View list of all the habits.
 2. Add a new habit.
-3 .Check weekly status of added habits.
+3. Check weekly status of added habits.
 4. Toggle status of a habit on any particular day ( done, not done, pending ).

 ### Tech Stack